brianglass/anastasis/files/wednesday_matins1.md

 May I be delivered by your prayers, all blameless Maiden, from all wrath, from death bringing passions, harsh Hell and fire, from unjust men, from evil foes; I who run to your protection and call on you for help.

-As Mother of God implore the Lord, God and King, who was born of you, that you suppliant may be delivered from every threat and evil habit, for from my motherÂ’s womb I have trusted in you, pure Lady.
+As Mother of God implore the Lord, God and King, who was born of you, that you suppliant may be delivered from every threat and evil habit, for from my mother’s womb I have trusted in you, pure Lady.

 ****